MohitAswani/ReactJSCourse/3_react_state/README.md

 * UseState registers some state so some value as a state for the component instance for which it is being called.

-* So it will only revalutate the component which the update function is being executed.
+* So it will only revalutate the component for which the update function is being executed.

 * We update the value by calling the updating function returned by the useState hook.

-* We set the new value like becuause this function not only assigns a new value to this variable but that it is a special variable and it is managed by react somewhere in memory and when we call this updating function , the special variable receives a new value and the component function in which we called and initialized the state will be executed again.
+* We set the new value like this because function not only assigns a new value to this variable but that it is a special variable and it is managed by react somewhere in memory and when we call this updating function , the special variable receives a new value and the component function in which we called and initialized the state will be executed again.

 * And then react draws any new changes to the screen.